-- Actions- The final stage resulting in the end purchase.
+- Actions- The final stage is resulting in the end purchase.

 The journey of the consumers is defined from the Cognitive(Awareness) and Affective(Interest & Desire) stage to a Behavioral(Action) stage.
 Sounds so easy, huh?
-To make it sound so easy, tons of strategies are build-up and tested and build-up, iterated for a considerable amount of time to finally be implemented.
-The word funnel here indicates a narrowing of innumerable inputs ( high influx of consumers) into the filtered outputs (your user base).
-Technically, the narrowing of the pyramid is the increase in Churn rate or moving of a consumer out of your marketing funnel.
+To make it look so easy, tons of strategies are built-up and tested, and build-up emphasized for a considerable amount of time to finally be implemented.
+The word funnel here indicates a narrowing of many inputs ( high influx of consumers) into the filtered outputs (the user base).
+Technically, the contraction of the pyramid is the increase in Churn rate or moving of a consumer out of the marketing funnel.

 How marketing funnel benefits your Brand?

-Marketing funnels make it easier for you to track the current stage of a prospect and his decision process for the next stage to yield the best result.
+Marketing funnels make it easier for you to track the current stage of a prospect and his decision process for the next step to yield the best result.

 Also, the marketing funnel by using push notifications provides the benefit of Quantifiability.
 It makes it easier for companies to understand the exact location of their weaker sections.
-For instance, if your consumers are leaving just before reaching the Purchasing stage, indicating the Desire stage in the model is not meeting the demands of your consumers.
-You know where to lay emphasis on your work.
+For instance, if the consumers are leaving just before reaching the Purchasing stage, indicating the Desire stage in the model is not meeting the demands of the consumers.
+You know where to emphasize your work.

-Turn a lead into a customer by offering them an inexpensive offer and upsell them once they are in the sales funnel.
+a.
+Turn a lead into a customer by offering them a reasonable offer and upsell them once they are in the sales funnel.

 - Customer Acquisition